TheUnlocked/Bias-Finder/PrivacyPolicy.md

   * An exception is if the data is given to a third party in preparation for public release.
     * All data given this way will be under embargo until public release.

 **tl;dr** Sending usage data to Google Analytics will not affect you, but you may opt out anyways if you wish.
+Your data won't be sold if you stay opted in.